seart-group/ghs/README.md

 ```

 Any of the Spring Boot properties or aforementioned application-specific properties can be overridden.
-Just keep in mind that `ghs.x.y` corresponds to the `GHS_X_Y` service environment setting.
+Just keep in mind, that the `ghs.x.y` property corresponds to the `GHS_X_Y` service environment setting.

 Another example is the automated database backup service, which is disabled by default.
-Should you chose to re-enable it, you would have to add the following to the override file:
+Should you choose to re-enable it, you would have to add the following to the override file:

 ```yaml
 version: '3.9'